apache/openserverless-site/content/en/docs/reference/entities/webactions/_index.md

 2. `__ow_headers` (type: map string to string): the request headers.

 3. `__ow_path` (type: string): the unmatched path of the request (matching stops after consuming the action extension).

 4. `__ow_user` (type: string): the namespace identifying the OpenWhisk and OpenServerless authenticated subject.

 5. `__ow_body` (type: string): the request body entity, as a base64 encoded string when content is binary or JSON object/array, or plain string otherwise.

 6. `__ow_query` (type: string): the query parameters from the request as an unparsed string.

 A request may not override any of the named `__ow_` parameters above;
 doing so will result in a failed request with status equal to 400 Bad Request.

-The `__ow_user` is only present when the web action is [annotated to require authentication](#annotations.adoc#annotations-specific-to-web-actions) and allows a web action to implement its own authorization policy.
-The `__ow_query` is available only when a web action elects to handle the [“raw” HTTP request](##raw-http-handling).
+The `__ow_user` is only present when the web action is [annotated to require authentication](../annotations/#annotations-specific-to-web-actions) and allows a web action to implement its own authorization policy.
+The `__ow_query` is available only when a web action elects to handle the [“raw” HTTP request](#raw-http-handling).
 It is a string containing the query parameters parsed from the URI (separated by `&`).
 The `__ow_body` property is present either when handling “raw” HTTP requests, or when the HTTP request entity is not a JSON object or form data.
 Web actions